haozhg/lmd/README.md

 # lmd
-Code for paper titled "Language Model Decomposition: Quantifying the Dependency and Correlation of Language Models" (accepted EMNLP 2022).
-The arxiv version is here:
+Code for paper titled "Language Model Decomposition: Quantifying the Dependency and Correlation of Language Models" (accepted to EMNLP 2022).
+The arxiv version is here: https://arxiv.org/abs/2210.10289

 ## Install
 Create virtual env if needed